Good without the guilt.

-Yes, you can have your cake and eat it too, with a lot less guilt.
+Yes, you can have your cake (or other baked treat) and eat it too, with a lot less guilt.
 Thankfully, there's an easy way to indulge in your favorite sweet treat with a couple of ingredient swaps to bump up the nutritional profile in the recipes.
 I'll show you how to choose more nutritious alternatives to conventional sugar and flour, and point you to recipes to try.

 Natural Sugar Alternatives

 A simple way to healthy up treats is by swapping out white sugar with natural sweeteners.
 Natural sweeteners contain extra vitamins and minerals that are lacking in processed sugar.
 Alternative sweeteners like coconut sugar, dates, honey, maple syrup, and stevia can easily be used as replacements for white sugar.
-The unique flavors of these natural sweeteners can complement other ingredients in your recipe (for example, honey and fruit in a blueberry scone pair wonderfully) and most can be found at your neighborhood grocery store.
+The unique flavors of these natural sweeteners can complement other ingredients in your recipe and most can be found at your neighborhood grocery store.
 Some also are low glycemic, making them ideal for those with blood sugar issues.
 Here's a look at some sweet options, and how to use them:

 - Coconut sugar: High in B vitamins and high mineral content (potassium, magnesium, zinc, iron) and a low glycemic food.
 Substitute one for one with white sugar.